manncodes/saq-rl/README.md

 To install MuJoCo 210 on your Linux machine, follow the instructions from [this](https://gist.github.com/saratrajput/60b1310fe9d9df664f9983b38b50d5da) Github Gist.

-2. Add this repo directory to your `PYTHONPATH` environment variable in your `~/.bashrc`.
+Then, add this repo directory to your `PYTHONPATH` environment variable in your `~/.bashrc`.

 Note: Your directory will be different.
 Use `pwd` to get the directory for this repo.